dhis2/dhis2-docs-implementation/content/database_design/data-quality-03-analysis.md

 **Zero value storage**

-For several reasons [link], it is generally recommended to _not_ store zero values being reported for data elements unless there is a clear reason for it (for example the “aggregation type” being of a type where zeros are relevant, such as average).
+For several reasons, it is generally recommended to _not_ store zero values being reported for data elements unless there is a clear reason for it (for example the “aggregation type” being of a type where zeros are relevant, such as average).
 This has implications when reviewing data element completeness, since for data elements where zero values are not entered and stored we cannot differentiate between facilities that have 0 to report and facilities that have not reported.
 One option is to enable zero values storage for the specific data elements where you want to define data element completeness indicators.
 However, this is difficult to implement in practice since data entry users must then know for what specific data input fields a 0 is expected.
 A more practical option is to focus configuration of data element completeness on data elements where all or almost all facilities are expected to have a value > 0 to report, and being explicit in descriptions of the indicator and visualizations that reaching 100% data element completeness is not necessarily expected.

 **Disaggregations**